msmirnoff/k8s_pipeline/README.md

 `README.md` - readme

+`initialSetupPipeline.groovy` - one-shot Jenkins pipeline to create the EKS cluster and supporting resources

-`cf_ekscluster.yml` - Cloudformation script to create the EKS cluster in a newly created VPC
+`eks_creation.yml` - Cloudformation script to create the EKS cluster in a newly created VPC

 `Jenkinsfile` - Jenkins build instructions